jcrumb/jcrumb.github.io/blog/content/posts/tyt-tools.md

 Chinese=Traditional
 ```

 in particular, `testmode`, `Factory` and `OwnUsed` looked like they might be useful.
-With that out of the way, I actually stumbled onto another piece of good news when launching
+With that out of the way, I stumbled onto another piece of good news when launching
-the software from a non-default location.
-It crashed with an error message that let me know it was written with the .NET Framework, which is easy to decompile
+the software from a non-default location; it crashed with an error message that let me know it was written with the .NET Framework, which is easy to decompile
 and results in some very readable code.
 Jackpot!

 ### Give Up Your Secrets!
-I fired up the wonderfully useful [DotPeek](https://www.jetbrains.com/decompiler/) and got to work.
+I fired up [DotPeek](https://www.jetbrains.com/decompiler/) and got to work.
 There was a very helpfully named `FatherWin.cs` class that looked
 like it contained the logic for the main application window, and was responsible for loading the configuration file we saw earlier.
 A lot of it is fairly inscrutable
 `this.toolStripMenuItem3.Name = "toolStripMenuItem3";` nonsense, but after a bit of reading I found this gem:
 ```cs